Understanding the Stages of Laryngeal Cancer

 Stage I. At this stage, the cancer has not spread to the lymph nodes or other parts of the body.
 The exact definition of stage I depends on where the cancer started.
 It can start in any of these parts of the larynx:

 Stage II.
 At this stage, the cancer is only in the larynx and has not spread to the lymph nodes or other parts of the body.
 The exact definition of stage II depends on where the cancer started and its effects on the area:

 Stage III.
-At this stage, one of these two things may have happened:
+At this stage, 1 or both of these 2 things may have happened:

 Stage IV.
 At this stage, any of these things may have happened:

-The cancer has spread to more than one lymph node on the same side of the neck as the cancer, to lymph nodes on one or both sides of the neck, or to any lymph node that measures more than 6 centimeters (more than 2 inches).
+The cancer has spread to more than 1 lymph node on the same side of the neck as the cancer, to lymph nodes on the opposite side or both sides of the neck, or to any lymph node that measures more than 3 centimeters (more than 1 inch) across.